 - Destination Defenestration: This film marks the first appearance of Norris' trademark "Jump-kick the bad guy through a window" maneuver.

 - Disproportionate Retribution: When Arlene puts out the call for help, every trucker in range takes the opportunity to ride in and literally destroy the town.
-Somewhat justified in that Texas City had a reputation for abusing truckers.
+Somewhat justified in that Texas City had a reputation for abusing truckers and stealing their loads.

 - Everybody Was Kung-Fu Fighting: Inverted - JD was Kung-Fu Fighting everybody else.